Girls Can Be Cruel

 "Girls Can Be Cruel" is a song made by Australian electronica group, Infusion.
-The song was released in April 2004 as the lead single from the group's second studio album, Six Feet Above Yesterday.
+The song was released on April 19, 2004 as the lead single from the group's second studio album, Six Feet Above Yesterday.
 The song peaked at number 52 on the ARIA Charts.

 At the ARIA Music Awards of 2004, the song won the ARIA Award for Best Dance Release.